WebPredict/angular-2-interview-questions/README.md

 **How would you use a Route Guard?**

 A: You would implement CanActivate or CanDeactivate and specify that guard class in the route path you’re guarding.

+**What are some different types of RouteGuards?**

+A: CanActivate, CanDeactivate, CanLoad, Resolve, etc.

 **How would you intercept 404 errors in Angular 2?**